-Doctors from Gaza will receive training in different subspecialties at our main hospital in Jerusalem, enabling our Gaza Hospital to provide comprehensive services.
+Doctors and Nurses from Gaza will receive training in different subspecialties at our hospital in Gaza, enabling the team to provide comprehensive services.

 Outreach

 Will continue with our very successful Diabetic Retinopathy Screening Programme at the refugee camps in the Gaza Strip.